 This healthy fresh spinach salad recipe puts together ingredients that complement each other by adding sweet and savoury elements of different textures and colours.

-Here are the ingredients you’ll need to make this simple spinach salad:
+Here are the ingredients you'll need to make this simple spinach salad.
+For ingredient amounts, please see the recipe card at the end of the post.

 - Baby spinach.
 Using baby spinach ensures tender leaves.